oblac/jodd-site/doc/db/8+template-sql.md

 Native SQL contains table and column names.
 As *DbOom* is an object mapper, it would be more natural to use entity and property names instead.
-In previous topic we have introduced sql generators and described how to build query using java.
+In previous topic we have introduced SQL generators and described how to build query using Java.
 This is still not developer-friendly.
-Therefore, `DbSqlBuilder` offers one more feature: template sql queries.
+Therefore, `DbSqlBuilder` offers one more feature:
+Template SQL queries, or **TSQL** in short.

-Template sql is a sql-alike query string with few string macros that allows developer to use entity and property names instead tables and columns.
+Template SQL is a SQL-alike query string with an add-on: the macros.
+Macros allow usage of entity and property names instead of tables and columns names.

 Example: